 There is currently no list of Integrated Partnership Chairs because they cannot be formally selected until the designated Chair and CEO of the ICBs are in place.
 In the meantime, the guidance asks for an interim ICP and chair to be established which has to have representation from the ICB and LAs at the very least.

-In any case, all of these contacts will be key for engaging with the ICSs – and it will be worth trying to make contact with the ICB designates to ensure social care is at the forefront of their minds when taking over responsibility in July 2022.
+In any case, all of these contacts will be key for engaging with the ICSs – and it will be worth trying to make contact with the ICB designates to ensure social care is at the forefront of their minds.

 The full guidance can be found here.